svallejovera/Text-Analysis-Workshop-U-Houston/README.md

 We will learn the basic three-step process needed to setup research based on text: 1) creating a corpus from texts, 2) extracting quantitative features from the corpus into a matrix, and 3) using statistical methods to analyze this matrix and make inferences about the texts or the authors of the texts.

 Text-analysis opens the possibility to analyze a range of data that is plentiful and readily available, especially in politics.
 Politicians LOVE to speak.
 Bureaucrats LOVE to type.
 And we LOVE data.
-While computer-intensive, text-analysis is intuitive and, let's be honest, everybody loves a word-cloud.<sup id="a1">[1](#f1)</sup>
+While computer-intensive, text-analysis is intuitive and, let's be honest, everybody loves a word cloud.<sup id="a1">[1](#f1)</sup>

 ### Instructions to install the requiered software